Jean Frydman: Businessman

 After having been forced to leave the Board of Paravision, audiovisual branch of L'Oréal, he revealed the past life of André Bettencourt during WW2, forcing him to express regrets about "past mistakes".

 Politics

 Since resisting the Nazis' control over France in his teens, Frydman spent his life following, advocating liberty and peace.
 That led him to become involved at the highest level of negotiation between Israel and Palestine, as he advised Shimon Peres, Yitzhak Rabin, and Ehud Barak.
 As such, he was instrumental in starting the Oslo Peace Accords.
-Frydman served as a member of the Advisory Board of the Israel Council on Foreign Relations.
+Frydman served as a member of the advisory board of the Israel Council on Foreign Relations.

 Personal life

-Jean Frydman had six children, ten grandchildren, and was married to Daniela Frydman until his death.
+Jean Frydman had six children, ten grandchildren, and was married to his third wife, Daniela Frydman at the time of his death.
 He was a friend of former French President Valéry Giscard d'Estaing, former Israeli President Shimon Peres, former Israeli Prime Minister Ehud Barak, and former IMF Managing Director Dominique Strauss-Kahn.

 Frydman died in Savyon, Israel, on 14 March 2021, at the age of 95.